engineyard/ey-docs/pages/moving-your-site-to-us-west-zone.md

 Unfortunately, an existing environment cannot simply be edited and restarted in a different region.
 The process of moving to a new region involves creating a new environment in a different region and copying the database and any assets "manually" to the new environment.

-##To move an application to a environment in a different region
+##To move an application to an environment in a different region

 This procedure assumes that you are moving a production environment.
 If you are moving a staging or testing environment, the procedure is simpler because downtime is not a concern.
 (Omit Steps 6 to 9.)